-If AutoPilot Installer fails, the Diagnostics window displays that the adapter failed.
-If the adapter fails, perform these steps:
+If AutoPilot Installer fails, the Diagnostics window displays a message indicating that the adapter failed.
+If the adapter fails, perform the following steps:

 - 1. Select the adapter to view the reason why the adapter failed.
 The reason and suggested corrective action are displayed. - 2.
 Perform the suggested corrective action, and run AutoPilot Installer again.